alicelambda/blag/content/ops/Configuring Elasticsearch for https queries.md

 draft: false
 readings: 3
 tags: ["ops","elasticsearch"]
 description: "Elasticsearch isn't configured for HTTPS requests out of the box.
-He are the config changes necessary to make https queries and how to query Elasticsearch from React"
+Here are the config changes necessary to make https queries and how to query Elasticsearch from React"
 ---

 I use Elasticsearch to collect metrics for my todo app.
 To render visualizations of the data I was embedding kibana visualization into my stats page.
 I found that Kibana took around 5 seconds to load.
 It was also difficult to apply styling to the Kibana visualizations as well because they are loaded in an Iframe.
 I decided to recreate the visualizations using React to decrease the load time and to allow for a cleaner UI.
 When I tried to make an https query to elasticsearch however I found that I had CORS error because Elasticsearch was not setting the `access-control-allow-origin` header.